k5mcd/QLog/README.md

 As soon as the steps above are finished, QLog source can be opened in QtCreator, configured, built and run.
 QLog app (qlog.app) from the build artifacts folder can be later copied (`installed`) to `~/Applications` and
 accessed via Spotlight search bar.

+NOTE: `qmake` supports input parameters that affect the compilation process.
+Please, see Windows developer section above to see all qmake input parameters.
+Leave variables empty if system libraries and Hamlib version autodetect (calling `pkg-config`) should be used during compilation.

 ## License